 A synthesis of some of these ideas occurred when I took an independent seminar with Professor Blackwell on “Aristotle’s Metaphysics.”
 Like Avicenna, who reportedly read the work 40 times without understanding it, I too was baffled by Aristotle’s notion of substance.
 But mostly I wondered if Aristotle’s view of teleology—that reality strives unconsciously toward ends—could be reconciled with modern evolutionary theory which is decidedly non-teleological.

 In response to my queries, Professor Blackwell introduced me to the thought of Jean Piaget.
 [For more see my book, Piaget’s Conception of Evolution, or my summary of Piaget’s biological theorizing in Chapter 4 of The Cambridge Companion to Piaget.]
 What I found in Piaget’s thought was the concept of equilibrium, which was the biological analogue of the quasi-teleological approach that I had been seeking.
-As a result, I saw how there could be a free, non-deterministic orthogenesis without resorting to Aristotle’s idea of final causation.
+As a result, I saw how evolution could be characterized by a free, non-deterministic orthogenesis without resorting to Aristotle’s idea of final causation.

 In essence, what I came to believe as a result of my work with Professor Blackwell was that reality is unfolding in a progressive direction, and that human life has meaning amidst this process of change.